reframejs/reframe/docs/overview.template.md

 #### Customization

 Reframe's basic usage is designed to be as easy as possible.
-But Reframe also supports
+But Reframe also supports customization.
-Beyond Reframe's basic usage, that is designed to be , Reframe supports advanced customization.

-Some basic customization examples:
+Many customization are easy to achieve.
+Also, Reframe allows "full customization": virtually everything is customizable.

+Examples of customizations that are easy to achieve:
  - Custom server
    - Add server routes to create RESTful/GraphQL API endpoints, authentication endpoints, etc.
    - Custom hapi server config (Reframe uses the hapi server framework by default)
-   - Use any server framework such as Express, Koa, etc.
    - Use a process manager such as PM2
    - etc.
  - Custom browser JavaScript